 Accreditation and University Rankings

-UC Business School is proud of our international university rankings and we continue to work towards accreditation initiatives that reflect our international reputation for quality education and programmes.
+UC Business School is proud of our international university rankings and we continue to work towards accreditation initiatives that reflect our international reputation for quality education, research and programmes.

-UC Business School is a member of the Association to Advance Collegiate Schools of Business (AACSB) and is accredited by AACSB International, placing UC in the top five percent of business schools worldwide.
+UC Business School is an accredited member of AACSB International – The Association to Advance Collegiate Schools of Business (AACSB).
+AACSB accreditation places UC in the top five percent of business schools worldwide.

 To be accredited, an institution must satisfy requirements set out in the AACSB Business Accreditation Standards.